kubeflow/kubeflow/components/pvc-viewer/README.md

   name: pvcviewer-sample
   namespace: kubeflow-user-example-com
 spec:
+  # The PVC we are watching
+  pvc: pvcviewer-sample
   # The podSpec is applied to the deployment.Spec.Template.Spec
   # and thus, represents the core viewer's application
+  # Gets set to a default PodSpec, if not specified
-  podSpec:
+  # podSpec: {}
-    # Your pod spec here
+  # If defined, the viewer will be exposed via a Service and a VirtualService
   networking:
     # Specifies the application's target port used by the Service
     targetPort: 8080
-    # If defined, an istio VirtualService is created, pointing to the Service
-    virtualService:
     # The base prefix is suffixed by '/namespace/name' to create the
     # VirtualService's prefix and a unique URL for each started viewer
     basePrefix: "/pvcviewer"
     # You may specify the VirtualService's rewrite.
     # If not set, the prefix's value is used
     rewrite: "/"
     # By default, no timeout is set
     # timeout: 30s
-  rwoScheduling:
   # If set to true, the controller detects RWO-Volumes referred to by the
   # podSpec and uses affinities to schedule the viewer to nodes
   # where the volume is currently mounted.
 This enables the viewer to
   # access RWO-Volumes, even though they might already be mounted.
-    enabled: true
-    # Using the rwoScheduling feature, the viewer might block other application
-    # from (re-starting).
-Setting restart to true instructs the controller to
-    # re-compute the affinity in case Pods start using the viewer's RWO-Volumes.
-    # Thus, the viewer might restart on another node without blocking new Pods.
-    restart: true
+  rwoScheduling: true
 ```

 ## Configuring Default values